henry2004y/Ganymede/menu1.md

 &= 69\, [\text{amu}\cdot\text{cm}^{-3}\text{s}^{-1}]
 \end{align}

 For the coarse grid run with about 0.3 million cells, the time step at the surface is on the order of $10^{-2}$s.
 For 1000 steps in local timestepping, the increase in density is about 700.
 This is very small compared to the expected value above.
+I have no idea how long it takes to reach equilibrium or will it ever reach equilibrium.

 After normalization, the unit for density is [amu/cc] and for velocity is [R/s].

 For my specific problem, I need to have a feeling about the surface density, pressure and temperature in equilibrium.
-If I trust [Fatemi+, 2018]'s result, than it means that the thermal pressure does not matter much.
+If I trust [Fatemi+, 2018][Fatemi+2018]'s result, than it means that the thermal pressure does not matter much.
 Similar things may happen in [Duling+, 2014][Duling+2014].
 According to my simple test, the upstream pressure has little influence on the magnetic field topology.

+Single fluid description is clearly a deficiency here, but the question is: is it enough or do we need more complex physical description?
+In terms of overall magnetic field topology, this probably won't matter much; but is it crucial for energetic species near the moon?
 Use MHD just to simulate the thermal plasma background, and use PIC to get the energetic part done?